 Happy to see that he lived out his life but saddened that an era has officially ended.
 It was a touching moment to see Steve pass the torch to Sam Wilson and declare him to the next Captain America.
 Aside from that, seeing Captain America wield Mjnoir was crazy.

 Of course, I won’t forget Black Widow.
-Throughout the movie, I really liked her and how made an impact to the team.
+Throughout the movie, I really liked her and how made an impact on the team.
 And that heart-breaking moment when Black Widow sacrificed herself was really touching.

 Seeing key moments from all the other movies play out, with some extra bits was really dope and made the world feel alive.
 From Tony’s interaction with his father to Thor’s talk with his mother.
 Those moments were a nice touch to add weight to what was at stake.

-Of course, one can’t talk about this movie without mentioning the climatic finale.
+Of course, one can’t talk about this movie without mentioning the climactic finale.
 When Thanos pulled up to the present day, he wasted no time attacking the Avenger’s tower base.
 The scene of Captain America, Thor Iron-Man getting ready to unleash hell was sublime.
 The three OG’s of the Marvel Comic fighting side by side was a sight to behold.
 Despite their best efforts, Thanos without the Infinity Gauntlet still proved too powerful and once again gave them the hands.
 He wasn’t playing this time either, he brought his entire fleet, his Armada to wreck everyone.

 Still, that scene pales in comparison when the ENTIRE MCU pulled up.
 That was the highlight of the movie.
-I waited years to see that unfold.
+I waited for years to see that unfold.
 Not a single beat was missed and everyone had their moment.
 Everyone had a crack at Thanos, and even Captain Marvel almost overpowered him, but Thanos made quick work on all of them.

 Those 3 hours felt short as hell as I was enjoying the heck out of Avengers Endgame.
 Overall, this movie was an exhilarating experience.